Cloud Logging Tips

 A fast UI and UX experience is an essential foundation.
 Avoid log viewers that are slow to load or traverse log events.
 Powerful queries do not compensate for a slow viewer.
 HowTo: Consider the SenseDeep AWS CloudWatch Logs Viewer.

-Select a logging service that can aggregate logs to correlate issues across all your services.
-This is essential in a micro-services and/or serverless environment.
+Select a logging service that can aggregate logs to correlate issues across all your services even if they are in different regions or cloud accounts.

 Emit log data in a machine readable format.
 Don't emit plain text strings.
 Instead use JSON or key/value pairs to emit structured data (really, just use JSON).